Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Improved computational scalability and efficiency

-Our FMOU approach has three advantages over this model.
+The proposed FMOU approach has three advantages.
 First, we developed fast algorithms to estimate the factor loading matrix and enable selecting a reduced dimension $d$, while an identity factor loading matrix is often assumed with $d=k$ in the EM-VAR(1) approach, when $\mathbf{G}_t$ is unknown.
 Second, the KF and RTS smoothers in our FMOU approach only take $\mathcal O(nd)$ operations, which is substantially faster than the EM algorithm as it requires $\mathcal O(nk^3)$ for inverting a $k\times k$ matrix at each time step in KF.
-Third, each factor process of the FMOU model can be set to be stationary, yet the EM-VAR(1) approach cannot guarantee that the latent process is stationary.
+Third, each factor process of the FMOU model can be set to be stationary using Lemma \ref{lemma:OU_stationary_conditions}, yet the EM-VAR(1) approach cannot guarantee that the latent process is stationary.
 The computational complexity of EM-VAR(1) model \cite{shumway1982approach,astsa} is given in Table \ref{tab:comparison}.
 We will numerically compare FMOU and EM-VAR(1) in Experiment \ref{exp:diffusion_branin}. }